-Meet our Catering Manager, Jacqueline Williamson!
+Meet our Catering Team!

-Jackie is keen to express that another crucial aspect of her role is actively seeking out student opinion.
+Our catering team is keen to express that another crucial aspect of her role is actively seeking out student opinion.
 “You have to respect the tastes of the people you cater for,; and I value dislikes as much as compliments.
 Constructive criticism is the only way to change!”

 Like our teaching and administrative teams, our catering team is guided by a collaborative spirit that enables a shared positivity and determination.
-“The most important thing I’ve learned as a Chef Manager is to value my team.”
-Jackie states.
-“The canteen wouldn’t be able to function without people like Richard and Michel, our Kitchen Porters, and respecting the structures and routines of every member of the team.
+“The most important thing we learned is to value each other.”
+The canteen wouldn’t be able to function without all of us working together respecting the structures and routines of every member of the team.